open-telemetry/opamp-spec/specification.md

 ## Authentication

-The Agent and the Server MAY use authentication methods supported by HTTP, such as [Basic](https://datatracker.ietf.org/doc/html/rfc7617) authentication or [Bearer](https://datatracker.ietf.org/doc/html/rfc6750) authentication.
+The Client and the Server MAY use authentication methods supported by HTTP, such as [Basic](https://datatracker.ietf.org/doc/html/rfc7617) authentication or [Bearer](https://datatracker.ietf.org/doc/html/rfc6750) authentication.
 The authentication happens when the HTTP connection is established before it is